Last updated on: April 27th, 2022

 A father is entitled to 3 days of paid paternity leave for a child’s birth.
 Labor Law, Royal Decree No. M/46, 2005 (Arabic).

-An employee, subject to the employer’s approval, may obtain leave without pay for a length of time agreed to by the two parties.
+An employee, subject to the employer’s approval, may obtain leave without pay for a length of time agreed to between the employer and employee.
 The work contract will be considered suspended for any leave over 20 days unless both parties agree otherwise.
 Labor Law, Royal Decree No. M/46, 2005, arts.
 116.

 An employee enrolled in an educational institution is entitled to paid leave to sit for an examination of an un-repeated year.
 However, for the examinations of a repeated year, the employee shall be entitled to unpaid leave to sit for the examinations.
 Days of leave shall be based on the actual number of examination days.